mlabarre/crypto-dashboard/README.md

     restart: unless-stopped
 ```
 by replacing all the strings '/datas/dashboard' with the chosen directory (<CRYPTO_HOME>) above.
-To launch, place the order and access the dashboard by http://localhost:8080
+To launch, submit the following command and access the dashboard by http://localhost:8080
 ```
   docker compose -f ./docker-compose-images.yml up -d
 ```